 ACCESS TO JUSTICE

-Clients who returned to Mexico for a family emergency but their U.S. attorneys need them to provide written testimonies?
-About to go to trial and the U.S. lawyers cannot obtain a visa for the client who is back home in Guatemala but needs to return to testify?
-Or U.S. lawyers simply trying to track down some migrant clients they represented and now they need to disburse the wages that they recovered for them, but they left the country?
+In some cases, U.S. attorneys have clients who have returned to Mexico for a family emergency but need them to provide written testimonies.
+In other cases, they are about to go to trial and the U.S. lawyers cannot obtain a visa for the client who is back home in Guatemala but needs to return to testify.
+Or, U.S. lawyers simply have trouble tracking down migrant clients they represented once they have left the country to disburse the wages that they recovered for them.

 These are just a few examples of the many challenges that attorneys face when representing migrant workers in transnational employment litigation.
 Some attorneys find it cost-prohibitive to keep in contact or track clients down when the case goes to trial and forgo representing them entirely.
 Our goal is to help advocates and migrants overcome these barriers to portable justice.
 Our unique cross-border model helps to ensure that migrants who suffered exploitation abroad are able to access justice even if they have returned to their home countries.
 Our organization is at the center, connecting advocates and defenders, and supporting the development of cases to ensure that transnational litigation is working effectively on behalf of migrants.
 We have also play an important role in persuading attorneys throughout the region to work on cases with a transnational dimension, and to not simply give up because of the legal or logistical obstacles.
 This has led to a significant increase in the number of advocates in the region providing transnational legal services to migrants.

 Through our case facilitation procedure, we match U.S. lawyers with a Justice in Motion Defender Network member in the client’s country of origin to partner on specific cases.
 U.S. lawyers work directly with the Defender to execute the specific assignment.

 Not all legal violations that clients suffer can be adequately addressed in the country of destination.
 Sometimes the solution can only be achieved in the migrants' country of origin.